mghashgh/shirt-store/web-app/README.md

 cd web-app
 ```

-Then, you need to stall the package dependencies:
+Then, you need to install the package dependencies:

 ```
 npm install